 Often used together and highly integral to each other, UI and UX are two different things that make up a large part of IT product development.

 Whereas UI design refers to User Interface Design, UX Design stands for User Experience Design.

 User Interface design involves working with the developers to create how the user interacts with the app.

-In layman terms, UI design refers to how does the app perform visually and what does it make the user feel.
+In layman’s terms, UI design refers to how the app performs visually and what it makes the user feel.

 A UI Designer will broadly work on the presentation of the app- the images, logos, icons, and links.
 Using the constraints set by the UX designer as guidelines, UI designers decide on the look and feel of the app.

 User Experience Design is a broader field.
 It involves developing, designing, and structuring the user’s needs from the product (here, the app).

 A UX designer has to visualize how the app is going to cater to the needs of the user, typically answering questions like what will this button do?
 Will a tap on the logo lead somewhere?
 How many taps/clicks are getting a task done?
 How can that be minimized?